Ktijus/K8s/README.md

 # K8s

-Role
+**Role**

-Role defines what can be done to Kubernetes Resources.
+1.Role defines what can be done to Kubernetes Resources.
-Role contains one or more rules that represent a set of permissions.
+2.Role contains one or more rules that represent a set of permissions.
-Permissions are additive.
+3.Permissions are additive.
 There are no deny rules.
-Roles are namespaced, meaning Roles work within the constraints of a namespace.
+4.Roles are namespaced, meaning Roles work within the constraints of a namespace.
 It would default to the default namespace if none was specified.
-After creating a Role, you assign it to a user or group of users by creating a RoleBinding.
+5.After creating a Role, you assign it to a user or group of users by creating a RoleBinding.
 Example
 Here’s an example Role in the “default” namespace that can be used to grant read access to pods: